Skip to content

 Thworping through time and space, one adventure at a time!

-The villains are the everyday figures—husbands, fathers, and employers—opposed to progress and dismissive of the strike.
-But an alien element adds a fascinating twist.
-Molly Harris is compelling as Kayla, a schoolgirl with destructive powers, whose fear and isolation make her both a threat and a victim.
-Her emotional journey, culminating in a moving scene of acceptance and control, is one of the story's highlights.
+While the real antagonists are the everyday figures—husbands, fathers, and employers resistant to progress—there’s also an alien element that adds a fascinating layer to the narrative.
+Molly Harris is compelling as Kayla, a schoolgirl with destructive powers tied to her emotions.
+Her fear and isolation make her both a threat and a victim, leading to some of the story’s most emotional moments.
+Watching her struggle for control—and ultimately find acceptance—is one of the highlights of the drama.

 MrColdStream